pulse2percept/pulse2percept/doc/topics/models.rst

 Computational Models
 ====================

-A model predicts the response to stimulation *by a particular device*, so it is bound to an implant and handed the stimulus.
+A model with a spatial component predicts the response to stimulation *by a particular device*, so it is bound to an implant and handed the stimulus.
+A temporal-only model describes one location's response over time and needs no implant.
 Most users work with :py:class:`~pulse2percept.models.Model`, which can contain a spatial component, a temporal component, or both: